Texiwill/aac-lib/base/README.md

 scripts.
 Configuring the puppet server for example is one such.

 ### Installation
 Run the script using SUDO as root access is required.
-The script installs the latest 4.0 puppet agent and the possibility of powercli, dnscrypt, and puppet-server as well as any required puppet modules when the 'puppet' option is selected.
+The scripts can install the latest 4.0 puppet agent, powercli, dnscrypt, and fpm.
+Puppet-server configurations are also coming.
+The standard install will load the proper timezone, EPEL repository, and SELinux policy RPMs automatically.
+The rest is up to you.
+Here is how it looks.

 	# sudo ./aac-base.install
 	Checking Timezone settings